Teaser Betting

 How to Bet a Teaser on DraftKings

 Inside the teaser betting menu is where DraftKings excels.
 If you click the blue information symbol towards the bottom of the bet slip, it will open up a helpful table for both NFL and NBA teasers.
-If you only pick two legs for your bet, you can only choose between a six and seven-point teaser.
+If you pick two legs for your bet, you can only choose between six and seven-point teasers.
 Picking a third and fourth game will give you more options to increase the size of the spread.

 How to Make a Teaser Bet on BetMGM

-At the time of writing, you cannot make teaser bets using the BetMGM Sportsbook.
-There are workarounds for this type of issue, but it’s a little more effort.
-You can go into each game you want to bet on and look for alternate spreads.
-This is where you can choose from a range of point spreads or total bets.
-Then, when you are happy, just link them all as one parlay.
-It requires more time browsing and adjusting, but you will have even greater control over each wager.
-You could have one spread increased by four points, one decreased by two, and then a six-point teaser.
+You can choose from a range of point spreads or total bets.
+Then, when you are happy, link them all as one parlay.
+It requires more time browsing and adjusting, but you will have greater control over each wager.
+You could have one spread increased by four points and one decreased by two.
+Players doing this can have a parlay with multiple spreads of different sizes.

 What is a Teaser in Sports Betting?